Associate Professor / Chair, Product Design

 / / / /

-Prior to joining Carnegie Mellon, Mark was creative director at Corchia Woliner Rhoda in New York City, was the lead designer at the Wildlife Conservation Society / Central Park Zoo - Exhibits and Graphic Arts Dept, and was a designer at MAYA Design, Pittsburgh.
+Prior to joining Carnegie Mellon, Mark was creative director at Corchia Woliner Rhoda in New York City, was the lead designer at the Wildlife Conservation Society / Central Park Zoo - Exhibits and Graphic Arts Dept, and was an industrial designer at MAYA Design, Pittsburgh.
 He also held a visiting faculty position in the School of Art and Design at the University of Illinois (UIUC) where he initiated courses that bridged the Industrial Design and Graphic Design programs.
 External to his appointment at CMU, he co-founded The Letter Thirteen Design Agency, an interdisciplinary design firm, and served as co-director for 12 years from 2005-2017.

 / / / / /